ZaneZL/Trading-system-simulaiton/README.md

 # MultithreadingD

-This project combines foundamental concurrency concept and server/cliet socket.
+This project combines foundamental concurrency concept (and server/cliet socket).
 The proejct consists of a
 (1.)sephamore parking lot with reentrant locks which only allows a set number of ppl to get into the investment counter to buy stocks,